-Climate risk type mapped to traditional financial services industry risk classification
+Climate risk type mapped to traditional financial services industry risk classification <Not Applicable>

 Changes to global climate, extreme weather and natural disasters could affect demand for the Company's products and services, cause disruptions in manufacturing and distribution networks, alter the availability of goods and services within the supply chain, and affect the overall design and integrity of products and operations.
 Climate change is predicted to increase the intensity of precipitation events, particularly in tropical and high latitude areas.
 While we are a geographically diverse company that has facilities in many countries, we have several locations in areas such as Puerto Rico with severe frequent storms.
 In 2017 Hurricane Maria in Puerto Rico had an impact on our operations, where we have facilities that manufacture product lines across multiple segments (Consumer Health, Medical Devices, and Pharmaceutical).
 While J&J facilities were well prepared for this extreme weather event through our Business Continuity preparedness and our emergency generation sources and backup water supplies, the destruction of public infrastructure resulted in business disruptions.
 This storm can be used as a proxy for similar risks in that it caused damage to physical assets, reduced productivity on the island, and reduced the availability of our product vs. generics in certain markets.
-J&J continues to evaluate risks related to increased frequencies of such extreme weather events, and we have established robust risk management procedures and supply chain continuity programs to address them, such as investing in backup power and strategic redundancies of product manufacturing in various regions.
+J&J experienced no significant acute climate-related physical events in 2020.
+J&J continues to evaluate risks related to increased frequencies of such extreme weather events, and we have established robust risk manufacturing in various regions.